RaiderHQ/ruby_raider/README.md

 raider new [name_of_project]
 ```

+Then a TUI/CLI will appear where the configuration of which frameworks there will be generated.

-### At the moment the supported frameworks that can generates are:
+### At the moment the supported frameworks that can generates are

 * Generating a framework with Cucumber and Selenium